filjoseph1989/render/README.md

 _________________________

 * Repo owner or admin

-This class is created by: Fil Joseph Elman
+This class is created by

+Fil Joseph Elman
+filjoseph22@gmail.com

 * Other community or team contact